Skip to main content

 • Prioritize emulator traffic via QoS on your router when possible.

-• For connection errors, follow why won’t my Android emulator connect to the server on iOS?.
+• For connection errors, follow fix Android emulator server connection on iOS.

 Fair Play and Competitive Games